-This BLOG On How Do Mortgage Underwriters Qualify Borrowers & Approve Home Loans Was UPDATED On October 6, 2017
+This BLOG On How Do Mortgage Underwriters Qualify Borrowers & Approve Home Loans Was UPDATED On January 4th, 2019

-- Every mortgage lender has minimum credit scores minimum for them to accept a mortgage loan application.
+- Every mortgage lender has minimum credit scores minimum for them to accept a mortgage loan application

-- For example, FHA has a 500 minimum credit score requirement for a mortgage loan borrower to qualify for a mortgage loan.
+- For example, FHA has a 500 minimum credit score requirement for a mortgage loan borrower to qualify for a mortgage loan

-- Home Buyers with credit scores between 500 and 579 can qualify for FHA Loans but 10% down payment is required.
+- Home Buyers with credit scores between 500 and 579 can qualify for FHA Loans but 10% down payment is required

-- However, there are many mortgage lenders who require minimum credit scores of 620 FICO or 640 FICO or higher
+- However, there are many lenders who require minimum credit scores of 620 or 640 FICO or higher

 How Do Mortgage Underwriters Qualify Borrowers With Credit Scores And Credit Report

-- Underwriters will also thoroughly review borrowers credit report.
+- Underwriters will also thoroughly review borrowers credit report

-- Underwriters will very carefully analyze and look to see whether the mortgage loan applicant is credit worthy.
+- Underwriters will very carefully analyze and look to see whether the mortgage loan applicant is creditworthy.

 There are cases where a borrower has gone through financial hardship such as periods of unemployment, divorce, death in the family, or medical issues.

-- The mortgage underwriter will look at a ten year window of a borrowers credit scores and credit report as well as payment history.
+- The mortgage underwriter will look at a ten-year window of a borrower’s credit scores and credit report as well as payment history

 If a borrower has mediocre credit scores but has had a history of consistent late payments in the past ten years, the mortgage underwriter will probably come to the conclusion that the applicant is not a financially responsible borrower.
 The chances are that their mortgage loan application will not get approved.

-- However, if the mortgage loan applicant has had five years of perfect credit and a two year of credit derogatory and late payments.
+- However, if the mortgage loan applicant has had five years of perfect credit and a two year of credit derogatory and late payments

-- Mortgage Underwriters will review whether or not the borrower had a great payment history and re-established credit in the past two to three years.
+- Mortgage Underwriters will review whether or not the borrower had a great payment history and re-established credit in the past two to three years

-- The mortgage underwriter will consider this particular mortgage loan applicant a genuine financially responsible mortgage applicant who has gone through a short period of hardship.
+- The mortgage underwriter will consider this particular mortgage loan applicant a genuine financially responsible mortgage applicant who has gone through a short period of hardship

 Credit Scores And Credit Report

-- Studies prove that a person’s past credit payment behavior is a great predictor of how he or she will pay their credit obligations in the future.
+- Studies prove that a person’s past credit payment behavior is a great predictor of how he or she will pay their credit obligations in the future

 - If a mortgage loan applicant has had a long history of not paying his or her bills on time

-- The chances are that they will not change this behavior in the future and the chances that this person will get a mortgage loan approval will be extremely slim.
+The chances that this person will get a mortgage loan approval will be extremely slim.

 Recent Payment History & Bank Overdrafts

 Borrowers who are going to plan on getting a mortgage loan make sure to pay monthly bills on time and not have any late payments in the past 12 months.

-- Bank overdrafts are closely scrutinized as well.
+- Bank overdrafts are closely scrutinized as well

-- Many banks and mortgage bankers will not even look at any mortgage loan applicants who have had even a single overdraft in the past twelve months.
+- Many banks and mortgage bankers will not even look at any mortgage loan applicants who have had even a single overdraft in the past twelve months

-- Overdrafts in the past 12 months are allowed with us as long as they can provide a good letter of explanation.
+- Overdrafts in the past 12 months are allowed with us as long as they can provide a good letter of explanation

-- Being hung over and not being able to make a payment prior to a due date is not a good letter of explanation.
+- Being hungover and not being able to make a payment prior to a due date is not a good letter of explanation